vgrichina/web4-deploy/README.md

 # web4-deploy

-Deploy static content for Web4 webapp.
-Supports IPFS for now.
+Deploy static content for Web4 webapps.
+Supports IPFS and NEARFS.

 Designed to be used together with https://github.com/vgrichina/web4.